Senate voted to block a military sexual assault bill put forth by New York Democratic Sen. Kirsten Gillibrand on Thursday.

 The senator added, “We know the deck is stacked against victims of sexual assault in the military, and today we saw the same in the halls of Congress.”

-According to the Los Angeles Times, senators voted in favor on a similar bill put forth by Sen. Claire McCaskill, who felt that commanders might lose their ability to control troops if they lacked authority in sexual assault cases.
+According to the Los Angeles Times, senators voted on a similar bill put forth by Sen. Claire McCaskill, who felt that commanders might lose their ability to control troops if they lacked authority in sexual assault cases.